pigasus-hls/RapidDetect-RCC/README.md

 ./host.x ../traces/E5_cadets-deduplicated.json.500k
 ```

-Expected performance is ~172Gbps (which includes packetization overhead of finding and splitting the log events at newline).
+Expected performance is ~172Gbps (which includes packetization overhead of splitting the log events at newlines).